adityarhirnagaon-code/Stock_Visualizer/README.md

-# Year 1 — Project1 Stock Price Visualization
+# Year 1 — Project 1 Stock Price Visualization

 **Description:**
 This project downloads last month’s daily stock data for 5 major companies (AAPL, AMZN, GOOG, MSFT, TSLA) using Python and yfinance.
 It saves each stock as a CSV and produces a line graph showing closing prices.